gamingrobot/doingstuff.dev/content/posts/home-assistant-dashboard-tablet/index.md

 5. Reboot

 {% warning() %}
-When installing you might want leave the Recovery Partition.
+When installing you should leave the Recovery Partition.
 I removed it and the ThinkPad Tablet Setup broke.
 {% end %}

 ## After installation